RoundedTB/RoundedTB/README.md

 ## This is not finished!!
 If anything breaks, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Esc</kbd> to open Task Manager, end RoundedTB and then restart Explorer.
 Feel free to let me know by filing an issue and I can look into it.

+If you want to discuss RoundedTB, get some insider sneak-peeks or just see what I'm up to, then feel free to join the [Discord server](https://discord.gg/wYQJd8VGSB).